dronekit/dronekit-python/docs/about/overview.rst

 About DroneKit
 ==============

-DroneKit-Python is DroneKit's main API for *Air Computing* — allowing developers to create apps that run on an onboard :ref:`companion computer <supported-companion-computers>` and communicate with the `ArduPilot <http://ardupilot.com>`_ flight controller using a low-latency link. *Air apps* can significantly enhance the autopilot, adding greater intelligence to vehicle behaviour, and performing tasks that are computationally intensive or time-sensitive (for example, computer vision, path planning, or 3D modelling).
+DroneKit-Python allows developers to create apps that run on an onboard :ref:`companion computer <supported-companion-computers>` and communicate with the `ArduPilot <http://ardupilot.com>`_ flight controller using a low-latency link.
+Onboard apps can significantly enhance the autopilot, adding greater intelligence to vehicle behaviour, and performing tasks that are computationally intensive or time-sensitive (for example, computer vision, path planning, or 3D modelling).
+DroneKit-Python can also be used for ground station apps, communicating with vehicles over a higher latency RF-link.

-The API communicates with "locally connected" vehicles over MAVLink.
+The API communicates with vehicles over MAVLink.
 It provides programmatic access to a connected vehicle's telemetry, state and parameter information, and enables both mission management and direct control over vehicle movement and operations.

 Open source community